REIKI (West) TIMELINE

 Lineage system.
 Due to the system of initiation, every Reiki student should be able to trace back his lineage through

 all preceding initiating Reiki Masters to the founder, Usui.
 This system also offers a control mechanism in who can and cannot get access to Reiki; one has to be initiated by a Reiki Master.
 The procedure of controlling access is also directly connected to the initiation ritual: no initiation, no Reiki.
 Therefore, the Reiki Masters decide who gets initiated or in other words, gets access to Reiki.

 Non-living objects.
-It is believed that both non-living objects and plants and animals, like one’s own processes (unemployment, relation problems, and the like) or situations in the world (environmental issues, wars, international conflicts etc.), can be treated.
+It is believed that both living objects (human beings, plants, animals) and non-living objects, like one’s own processes (unemployment, relation problems, and the like) or situations in the world (environmental issues, wars, international conflicts etc.), can be treated.

 The doctrines and beliefs are reflected in Reiki’s rituals and practices.
 Contemporary Western Reiki (including Reiki in the U.S. and U.K.) is best known for its (energetic) healing technique where the next rituals and practices are visible.

 Reiki training is traditionally offered in three levels: Reiki 1 (beginners training), Reiki 2 (advanced level) and Reiki Master (training to become a Reiki teacher).
 In the West, all three levels hold a specific initiation: Reiki 1 initiation, Reiki 2 initiation and a Master initiation.
 New Reiki styles that are still developing show variance in this number of levels and initiations.
 For instance Reiki Jin Kei Do has training levels 1 and 2; however, the Master training is split into Reiki 3a, 3b and 3c.